Friday, June 26, 2020

 And here he is on some more familiar ground, Kirby pencils, but on images you might not have seen.
 The FF cover is an unused 1960s Kirby cover that he inked later, and the New Gods sketch is from the 1970s.
 The Satan's Six page is a creator-owned feature by Kirby, probably drawn in the 1970s and published in 1993.

-The only Kirby originals I've been lucky enough to be able to take an extended look at up close were pages inked by Sinnott, a pair of 1960s FF pages and a 1970s cover.
+Among the few Kirby originals I've been lucky enough to be able to take an extended look at up close were pages inked by Sinnott, a pair of 1960s FF pages and a 1970s cover.
 They were even more impressive in person, just so flawlessly smooth and precise, capturing the power in Kirby's work while also capturing subtle details in the facial expressions and fully rendering the backgrounds in a way that doesn't overpower the foreground.

 Sunday, June 21, 2020